GTM Strategy for Startups: From First Customers to Scale

 Making Your First Sales Hire

 The first sales hire is one of the most important and most frequently botched decisions a startup makes.
 Hire too early, and you waste money on someone who can't succeed because the playbook doesn't exist yet.
 Hire the wrong profile, and you waste months before realising the mismatch.
 Hire too late, and the founder becomes the bottleneck.
+A specialist GTM recruitment process — or one of the best GTM recruitment agencies — can significantly reduce the risk of a bad hire at this stage.

 When to hire